noirscape/dses/README.md

 ## Usage

 Download the CIA/3DSX from the releases page and open it with FBI.
 Press A to change your EULA.
 After that you can remove the application.

+If for whatever reason you need to reset the EULA to its initial values, rerun the application again.